Michelangelo Antonioni: International recognition

-In Le Amiche (1955), Antonioni experimented with a radical new style: instead of a conventional narrative, he presented a series of apparently disconnected events, and he used long takes as part of his film making style.
+In Le Amiche (1955), Antonioni experimented with a radical new style: instead of a conventional narrative, he presented a series of apparently disconnected events, and used long takes as part of his style.
 Antonioni returned to their use in L'avventura (1960), which became his first international success.
-At the Cannes Film Festival it received a mixture of cheers and boos, but the film was popular in art house cinemas around the world.
-La notte (1961), starring Jeanne Moreau and Marcello Mastroianni, and L'Eclisse (1962), starring Alain Delon, followed L'avventura.
-These three films are commonly referred to as a trilogy because they are stylistically similar and all concerned with the alienation of man in the modern world.

-La notte won the Golden Bear award at the 11th Berlin International Film Festival, His first color film, Il deserto rosso (The Red Desert, 1964), deals with similar themes, and is sometimes considered the fourth film of the "trilogy".
-All of these films star Monica Vitti, his lover during that period.
+At the 1960 Cannes Film Festival it received a mixture of cheers and boos, but won a Jury Prize and became popular in arthouse cinemas around the world.
+La notte (1961), starring Jeanne Moreau and Marcello Mastroianni, and L'Eclisse (1962), starring Alain Delon and Monica Vitti, followed L'avventura.
+These three films are often referred to as a trilogy.
+La notte won the Golden Bear at the 11th Berlin International Film Festival, His first color film, Il deserto rosso (The Red Desert, 1964), deals with similar themes, and is sometimes considered the fourth film of the "trilogy".
+All four films featured Vitti, his romantic partner at the time.

 Antonioni then signed a deal with producer Carlo Ponti that would allow artistic freedom on three films in English to be released by MGM.
-The first, Blowup (1966), set in Swinging London, was a major international success.
-The script was loosely based on the short story The Devil's Drool (otherwise known as Blow Up) by Argentinian writer Julio Cortázar.
-Although it dealt with the challenging theme of the impossibility of objective standards and the ever-doubtable truth of memory, it was a successful and popular hit with audiences, no doubt helped by its sex scenes, which were explicit for the time.
-It starred David Hemmings and Vanessa Redgrave.
-The second film was Zabriskie Point (1970), his first set in America and with a counterculture theme.
-The soundtrack featured music from Pink Floyd (who wrote new music specifically for the film), the Grateful Dead and the Rolling Stones.
-However, its release was a critical and commercial disaster.
-The third, The Passenger (1975), starring Jack Nicholson and Maria Schneider, received critical praise, but also did poorly at the box office.
-It was out of circulation for many years, but was re-released for a limited theatrical run in October 2005 and has subsequently been released on DVD.
+The first, Blowup (1966), was an international critical and commercial success and won the Palme d'Or at the 1967 Cannes Film Festival.
+Set in Swinging London, the film starred David Hemmings as a fashion photographer and was loosely based on a short story by Argentine-French writer Julio Cortázar.
+The second film, Zabriskie Point (1970), was set in America and followed the counterculture.
+The soundtrack featured music from Pink Floyd, the Grateful Dead and the Rolling Stones.
+However, Zabriskie Point was a critical and commercial failure, and has been called "the worst film ever made by a director of genius".
+The third, The Passenger (1975), starring Jack Nicholson and Maria Schneider, received critical praise but did poorly at the box office.